ashish-chopra/slatejs/README.md

 ![alt text](https://raw.githubusercontent.com/ashish-chopra/slatejs/master/sample/WebContent/images/demo-app.png)

-The demo application can be accessed [here](https://dl.dropboxusercontent.com/u/88867846/Slatejs/demo/index.html)
+The live version of demo application is accessible [here](https://dl.dropboxusercontent.com/u/88867846/Slatejs/demo/index.html).

 #### 2. Sandbox
 Sandox is the playground for the modules to play.
 Modules are allowed only to call their own methods or call methods on sandobx.
 Sandbox provides an application interface to the modules to access core of the framework.